Macclesfield town centre revitalisation

 Whilst Macclesfield town centre has not faired as badly as many, the Council recognises the mismatch between the current town centre offer and the aspirations of local people.
 We share local residents aspirations to see the town centre reinvigorated.

 Unfortunately there is no simple toolkit for town centre revitalisation.
 The Council and a number of other key organisations are pressing ahead with projects which together should make a substantial difference.
 We are also exploring what more can be done.

 There are literally hundreds of things we could consider but the Council does not control the town centre, does not own perceived problem sites, does not set business rates and cannot make people spend their disposable income in their home town, rather than on line or out of town.

 With limited and finite resources it is vital we focus our efforts on those projects and initiatives which will have the greatest positive impacts.
 It is vital to work with others who can also influence the future of the town centre.

 No one organisation can deliver a thriving town centre alone.
 Whilst the Council is and will continue to do whatever it can to enhance the town’s fortunes, the future success of the town centre is dependent on many.
 Local residents choices as to where they will shop and spend their leisure time can have a significant impact.

 Research shows that organisations wishing to revitalise town centres are more likely to be effective if they work with others to a shared vision, an agreed strategy, and an action plan with defined responsibilities for delivery.

 The Council are therefore currently developing a strategy document to help guide town centre revitalisation efforts.

-A draft strategy document has been produced we are asking the public to read the strategy and feed in any comments via a formal consultation process.
+A draft strategy document has been produced and we are currently asking the public to read the draft strategy and to feed in any comments via the Current Public Consultation.